 Noun class/gender

-There are two noun classes, masculine and feminine.
-They are encoded into verbs, articles, and 2nd and 3rd person pronouns.
+Shewez has two noun classes, masculine and feminine.
+They are encoded into verbs, articles, and 2nd and 3rd person pronouns, and also mark notional gender.
 In some dialects, 2nd person pronouns have lost gender marking, but verbs declined in the second person have not.

 Definiteness